elastic/elasticsearch-dsl-py/docs/search_dsl.rst

     # or, including parameters:
     s = s.highlight('title', fragment_size=50)

-The fragments in the response will then be available on reach ``Result`` object as ``.meta.highlight.FIELD`` which will contain the list of fragments:
+The fragments in the response will then be available on each ``Result`` object as ``.meta.highlight.FIELD`` which will contain the list of fragments:

 .. code:: python